CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

    For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted:   T1_acpc_template_brain, template_acpc_brainmask, segmentation_outputs_directory, caudateMask and putamenMask.
 The following input is optional: BOLD_template_image, warpPathFileName, fnirtPathFileName.

 1. T1_acpc_template_brain refers to the path of the T1 weighted MRI image (in NAT space) relating to the subject used for this run.
 2. template_acpc_brainmask refers to the path of the brain mask relating to the subject used for this run.
 3. segmentation_outputs_directory refers to the directory where all final and intermediate outputs of this CNN pipeline will be saved for each subject run.
 4. Bold_template_image refers to the path of the bold functional MRI image relating to the subject used for this run.
 This image is used to reslice (resample) to.
 5. CaudateMask is the mask in native space applied to ensure the segmentation adheres to the anatomical boundaries defined by the mask.
 6. PutamenMask is the mask in native space applied to ensure the segmentation adheres to the anatomical boundaries defined by the mask.
-   7. WarpPathFileName is the warp from acpc_dc space to MNI space, `acpc_dc2standard.nii.gz` The warp is from AC-PC aligned, distortion corrected, bias field corrected, native subject space to MNI space
+7. WarpPathFileName is the warp from AC-PC aligned, distortion corrected, bias field corrected, native subject space to MNI space, `acpc_dc2standard.nii.gz` in HCP MPP preprocessed data.
-   8. fnirtPathFileName is the template T1 image used by FNIRT during preprocessing to generate the warp above.
-Here the acpc aligned, distortion corrected, bias field corrected T1w image, `T1w_acpc_dc_restore.nii.gz`
+8. fnirtPathFileName is the template T1 image used by FNIRT during preprocessing to generate the warp above, typically the acpc aligned, distortion corrected, bias field corrected T1w image, `T1w_acpc_dc_restore.nii.gz` in HCP MPP preprocessed data.
 5. Ensure SPM12 and tippVol are on your path in MATLAB and run the script CNNStriatalSegmentation_example_script.m.
 6. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_outputs_directory (whose path you edited in CNNStriatalSegmentation_example_script.m from step 5), in an image viewer of your choice.
 Our team used MRIcron, a free tool readily available at: https://www.nitrc.org/projects/mricron.
 The directory also contains intermediates generated in the pipeline, which may be viewed.